 "The staff at Bristol has given me that dream and opportunity to succeed in the music business.
 With their training I have boosted my ability as a musician and now as an engineer and producer." -BG

 "The Bristol Engineering Course 1 that I attended on a weekly basis was amazing.
 When I first started, I didn't believe I could learn so many things in just a 10 week period.
 My instructor was very clear and precise about every single subject we covered.
 I would recommend this course to anyone that loves music and wants to know what goes behind it." -A.B.

-COURSE SCHEDULE: There are three scheduling options for the classes.
+COURSE SCHEDULE: There are two scheduling options for the classes.
 We have the classes start as often as possible.
 Once 4 students are registered for a course it is scheduled and started.
 Since the class sizes are small (a limit of 6 people) we're able to be quite flexible with the scheduling, as far as which days and what times.

 Standard schedule: These classes are once a week for 2 hours, usually in the evening (6-8 or 7-9), but have had them in the morning before when it was appropriate for the class.
 Each course is 10 weeks long, so to get through all 6 courses takes about a year.